Illinois Route 336: History

 The Quincy inspired highway was vigorously opposed by State Representative Bill Edley, (D-Macomb).
-Edley considered the four-lane project a waste of taxpayer money compared to other west-central Illinois highway priorities, such as constructing a four-lane US67 highway from the Quad-Cities through Macomb to Alton and St. Louis; connecting the Macomb region to Peoria, and maintaining the region’s farm-to-market highways.
+Edley considered the four-lane project a waste of taxpayer money compared to other west-central Illinois highway priorities, such as constructing a four-lane US 67 highway from the Quad-Cities through Macomb to Alton and St. Louis; connecting the Macomb region to Peoria, and maintaining the region’s farm-to-market highways.

 Edley successfully placed an amendment on 1993 IDOT transportation funding legislation (HB1246) reducing to $1.00 Quincy project’s state funding, but funding was later restored.

 “There is little benefit to Illinois taxpayers in spending $300 million for a four-lane highway connecting Macomb, a community of 20,000, to Quincy, a community of 40,000,” Edley said at the time.
 “Our region has been called “Forgottonia” because we don’t have modern highway connections to major markets, such as St. Louis, Peoria, and Quad-Cities.
 Connecting two small communities within our region only maintains our isolation.”

 Earlier, Edley had been successful in funding the $100M Quad-City US67 four-lane link from Monmouth to Macomb.
 Illinois Democrats lost their House majority in the 1994 GOP landslide election, and Edley was defeated as well.

 Twenty-two years later neither the Corridor US 67 to St. Louis, or access to the Peoria and Chicago markets have been built or funded.

 In 1979, IL 336 first appeared between IL 96 and US 24 just east of Quincy.
 By 1983, it was extended to what used to be Illinois Route 79.
 Six years later, it was eventually extended again to IL 96 near Hull.
 By 1991, a freeway connection between IL 96 and IL 100 was finished; initially designated as part of US 36.